Karagul/CAPM/README.md

 # CAPM
-Required: Python 3, HTML 5
+Based on: Python 3, HTML 5, SQLite

 Realtime Data from: Yahoo, Optimization Data from quandl